adi90x/rancher-active-proxy/README.md

 `docker run -d -l rap.host=foo.bar.com -l rap.http_listen_ports="81,8081" -l rap.port="53" containerexposing/port53`

-In this situation Rancher Active Proxy will listen for request matching `rap.host` on both port `81` and `8081` of you host and route those request to port `53` of your container.
+In this situation Rancher Active Proxy will listen for request matching `rap.host` on both port `81` and `8081` of your host and route those request to port `53` of your container.

-Likewise, `rap.https_listen_ports` will work for https request.
+Likewise, `rap.https_listen_ports` will work for https requests.

 If you are not using port `80` and `443` at all you won't be able to use Let's Encrypt Automatic certificates.

 ### Specific Host Name

-Using environmental value SPECIFIC_HOST you can limit Rancher Active Proxy to containers running on a single host.
+Using environmental value `SPECIFIC_HOST` you can limit Rancher Active Proxy to containers running on a single host.

 Just start Rancher Active Proxy like that : `docker run -d -p 80:80 -e SPECIFIC_HOST=Hostnameofthehost adi90x/rancher-active-proxy`

 ### Remove Script

-Rancher Active Proxy pack an easy script to revoke/delete a certificate.
+Rancher Active Proxy provides an easy script to revoke/delete a certificate.

 You can run it : `docker run adi90x/rancher-active-proxy /app/remove DomainCertToRemove`

 Script is adding '*' at the end of the command therefore `/app/remove foo` will delete `foo.bar.com , foo.bar.org, foo.bar2.com ..`

-Special attention if you are using it with SAN certificates you need to be careful and run it for each domain in the SAN certificate.
+_Special attention_: If you are using it with SAN certificates you need to be careful and run it for each domain in the SAN certificate.

 Do not forget to delete the label on the container before using that script or it will be recreated on next update.